SpeedyOrc-C/Hilipedia/README_en.md

 ## Intro
 This repository contains a static website, it includes all the Hilichurlian text appeared in the game *Genshin Impact* and an unofficial dictionary.
 We hope it will make the things easier. 😄

 ----------

+## Translation of this Site
+Currently, only the dictionary is available in English.

 ## About the Dictionary
-Please notice, all the translation of the words can be changed frequently.
+Please notice, all the translation of the words can **be changed frequently**.

 ## Support us
 If you have any suggestion about the dictionary or this website, go to "issue" above.